Mark Anthony McGinley: Early years

-McGinley started his career with Fanad United in the Ulster Senior League under the management of Ollie Horgan.
-He later played association football for University College Dublin in the League of Ireland.
-On 29 July 2014, he signed with League of Ireland side Finn Harps, where Ollie Horgan was manager, but injury prevented McGinley from playing for them.
+McGinley started his association football career with Fanad United in the Ulster Senior League under the management of Ollie Horgan.
+He kept goal in the club's 2008 FAI Cup run, which took them to the third round before they lost 3–0 to Kildare County.
+He later joined University College Dublin on a scholarship and played for them in the League of Ireland.
+On 29 July 2014, he signed with League of Ireland side Finn Harps, where Ollie Horgan was manager, but injury prevented McGinley from playing for the club.

-2015
+Inter-county debut (2015)

-First featuring for his county's Gaelic football team under the management of Rory Gallagher, McGinley joined the senior team for the first time in 2015.
+First featuring for his county's Gaelic football team under the management of Rory Gallagher, McGinley joined the Donegal senior team for the first time in 2015.
 He was among thirteen new members of the panel announced in late 2014 for Gallagher's first time in charge; others included Ciaran McGinley and Eoin McHugh.
 He served as a substitute for the All-Ireland winner Paul Durcan, following Michael Boyle's transfer to Boston before the Ulster Senior Football Championship semi-final against Derry; Durcan then transferred to Qatar, leaving the way clear for McGinley to become Donegal's goalkeeper.